 Once you know this data, you can take action and work to improve your parasympathetic activity by participating in activities like yoga, meditation, relaxation, or massage to balance the stress.

 What is the HRV stress test on Garmin?
-As a whole, the Garmin HRV stress test is a 3-minute test that measures your current heart rate variability and provides the number from 0 to 100.
+As a whole, the Garmin HRV stress test is a 3-minute test that measures your current heart rate variability and provides a number from 0 to 100.
 This is real-time feedback that helps to determine if you’re ready for an important workout, or task.

 This feature can be used on daily basis to help you determine your daily stress.